awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 *Where* the inn
 *Questions* Why, How

-Offhandedly mentions that the naval investigator said he was close to finishing his business and heading home.
-Wants the party to pay for the stay of the previous guild members, who seemed to have cleaned out their rooms and left overnight.
+Offhandedly mentions that the naval investigator said he was close to finishing his business and excited to head home.
+If they identify themselves, she wants the party to pay for the stay of the previous guild members, who seemed to have cleaned out their rooms and left overnight.

 ## Sanzir - journal recovery
 *Where* the inn